1983 NBA Finals

 The 1983 NBA World Championship Series, also known as Showdown '83, was the championship round of the National Basketball Association (NBA)'s 1982–83 season, and the culmination of the season's playoffs.
 It was the last NBA Championship Series completed before June 1.
-The Eastern Conference champion Philadelphia 76ers defeated the Western Conference champion Los Angeles Lakers 4 games to 0 to win their third NBA championship.
+The Eastern Conference champion Philadelphia 76ers swept the Western Conference champion Los Angeles Lakers to win their third NBA championship.
+After their previous four final meetings, the 76ers returned the favor.

 76ers center Moses Malone was named the NBA Finals Most Valuable Player (MVP).
 This, along with the 1989 NBA Finals, were the only two NBA championships of the 1980s not to be won by either the Lakers or the Boston Celtics; every NBA Finals of that decade featured either the Lakers or Celtics, and sometimes both (1984, 1985, 1987).
 Coincidentally, the Lakers were also swept in the 1989 NBA Finals, that time by the Detroit Pistons.